Below is a list of all of the Online Associate Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 With course structures that offer a mix of video courses, online discussion boards, readings, and periodic live chats, students find that online associate degree criminal justice programs offer more flexibility than brick and mortar counterparts.
 Students, though, should be aware that the success rate for online degree programs is mixed.
 A 2009 study done by SRI International for the Department of Education found that students in online classes performed better than those in face-to-face classroom settings (http://bits.blogs.nytimes.com/2009/08/19/study-finds-that-online-education-beats-the-classroom/).
 However, a 2011 study by the Community College Research Center at Columbia University's Teachers College (http://chronicle.com/article/Community-College-Students/128281/) found that community college students enrolled in online courses fail or drop out almost twice as often as students in classroom courses.
 Students that do well tend to be tech savvy enough to handle the technical facets of online coursework and self-directed enough to stay on schedule and ask for help when falling behind.
 Your best bet might be to look for more blended options, like those offered at Hudson Valley Community College, which allow you to change to an on-campus program if needed.

 Although an associate degree in criminal justice does touch on the psychology of criminals, as a field of study it is far more focused on the structure of the law and its practical applications.
 The criminal justice degree seeks to answer questions such as: do we send drug offenders to prison or rehab; what constitutes torture; what are the rights of the accused; and what are the rights of the victim?

-Criminal justice programs may go by a few different names.
+Associates in Criminal Justice programs may go by a few different names.
 For example, you can earn an associate degree in: